egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 7. Fill Contents field with your supported help for this control

-**Note:** To change your form text put form name in both field tag and id
+**Note:** To change your form text put the form name in both the field tag and id

 # TranslateForm

-We support Multi Language Applications , you can use same application with different languages.
+We support Multi-Language Applications, you can use the same application with different languages.
 All you need is:

-1. Create a new table , name it "Multilanguage" and put it in your database
+1. Create a new table, name it "Multilanguage" and put it in your database
 2. create 4 fields as specified:

 |Name|Type|Length|